savedra1/clipse/README.md

 </p>

-Content can also be added explicitly from the command line using the `-a` or `-c` flags.
+Content can also be added explicitly from the command-line using the `-a` or `-c` flags.
 This would allow you to easily pipe any CLI output directly into your history with commands like:

 ```shell